feature-sliced/steiger/packages/steiger-plugin-fsd/src/no-cross-imports/README.md

 # `no-cross-imports`

 This rule forbids cross-imports between slices on the same layer.
-This is in accordance to the slice isolation principle in Feature-Sliced Design:
+This is in accordance to the import rule on layers:

 > A module in a slice can only import other slices when they are located on layers strictly below.
 >